ojhajayant/eva/week8/Readme.md

-    few empty __init__.py files & some changes in the way & order, in which local imports were made) Later on, to accomodate the week8-assignment's requirement, to have the ResNet18-NW incorporated, from the given github repo: https://github.com/kuangliu/pytorch-cifar, I have shifted this additional stuff under the "week8"-package.
-Hence, below, I am making imports from "week8.modular", The submitted notebook file, represents the "main.py", which was the main script to be run in my last submission.
+    few empty __init__.py files & some changes in the way & order, in which local imports were made) Later on, to accomodate the week8-assignment's requirement, to have the ResNet18-NW incorporated, from the given github repo: https://github.com/kuangliu/pytorch-cifar, I have shifted this additional stuff under the "week8"-package, with all the reset leveraged from week7.
+Hence, below, I am making imports from "week8.modular".
+The submitted notebook file, represents the "main.py", which was the main script to be run in my last submission.

 Please refer [this notebook](https://github.com/ojhajayant/eva/blob/master/week8/S8_assignment.ipynb) for the code.